 DONT MEAN TO B RUDE BUT THIS ISNT SOUTHERN DRESSING SORRY.

 Hey, Linda!
-I understand that it might not have been your intention, but his did come off a little rude, to be honest.
+I understand that it might not have been your intention, but this did come off a quite rude, to be honest.
 Let’s keep in mind that just because it’s different than your version, it doesn’t mean it’s bad.
 We can agree on one thing, our grandmothers did it best… and this is the way my grandmother has always made it.

 Love the way you responded to this!